Skip to content

 The key is thorough planning before any data movement begins.

-Comprehensive Migration Strategy
+Migration Strategy

 1. Choosing the Right Migration Tool

-# Migration Tool Comparison
+# Migration Tool Comparison (2025)

-best_for: "Complex migrations with relationships"
+best_for: "Complex migrations with field transformations and scheduling needs"

 workbench:

-strengths: ["Web-based", "Quick exports"]
+strengths: ["Web-based", "Quick exports", "Free"]

-limitations: ["Limited transformation", "Manual relationships"]
+limitations: ["Limited transformation", "Manual relationships", "Not suited for large volumes"]

 2. Planning Your Migration Order